hzoo/tweetpleth/README.md

 * figure out how to scale the app based on the rate (fast/slow)
 * add back functionality to draw lines for tweets with mentions (@)
 * use the database to store popular queries to recommend
+* change size of point by some variable (number of tweets in location)
+* colorize points by word (if multiple words)
+ * Example: Could use football team colors if searching for both teams
+* A way to show how often each word is tweeted in comparison (bar chart?)
+ * Text analysis (sentiment ex: know if a person likes a certain team)

 Background
 -----------